adamthedash/game_engine/design/devlog.md

 To implement the tier restrictions, I'm going to add a "hardness" attribute to block types.
 Tools will have an associated "strength" attribute.
 The player's breaking strength must be strong enough for the block they are trying to break.

+Finally, world gen for the ores will need to be a bit different than for the general terrain generation.
+I want to generate random clumps of ores depending on the biome.
+Perlin noise isn't really suitable for this since it generates a smoothe continuum.
+Instead I want a pseudo-random generator for seed points, which can then be grown out with a random walk.
+I still need to maintain some properties of perlin like the ability to generate on-demand per chunk.
+One issue that I've seen people run into with this is generating across chunk boundaries.
+Since the base chunk needs to be generated before ores can be added in, it causes a cascade of chunk generation.